microsoft/vscode-docs/docs/python/tutorial-flask.md

     ![Selecting the virtual environment for Python](images/shared/select-virtual-environment.png)

-1. Run **Python: Create Terminal** from the command palette, which creates a terminal and automatically activates the virtual environment by running its activation script.
+1. Run **Termina: Create New Integrated Terminal** from the command palette, which creates a terminal and automatically activates the virtual environment by running its activation script.

     > **Note**: On Windows, if your default terminal type is PowerShell, you may see an error that it cannot run activate.ps1 because running scripts is disabled on the system.
 The error provides a link for information on how to allow scripts.
 Otherwise, use **Terminal: Select Default Shell** to set "Command Prompt" or "Git Bash" as your default instead.